+The Fund may use derivative instruments like interest rate swaps, forward rate agreements or other derivative instruments as permitted under the Regulations and guidelines.

-The Scheme may invest in derivative products in accordance with and to the extent permitted under the Regulations and by SEBI/RBI.
-Derivative products are specialized instruments that require investment techniques and risk analysis different from those associated with stocks and bonds.
-The use of a derivative requires an understanding not only of the underlying instrument but of the derivative itself.
-Trading in derivatives carries a high degree of risk although they are traded at a relatively small amount of margin which provides the possibility of great profit or loss in comparison with the principal investment amount.
+As and when the Scheme trade in the derivatives market, there are risk factors and issues concerning the use of derivatives that investors should understand.
+Derivative products are specialised instruments that require investment techniques and risk analyses different from those associated with stocks and bonds.
+The use of a derivative requires an understanding not only of the underlying instrument but also of the derivative itself.
+Derivatives require the maintenance of adequate controls to monitor the transactions entered into, the ability to assess the risk that a derivative adds to the portfolio and the ability to forecast price or interest rate movements correctly.
+There is the possibility that a loss may be sustained by the portfolio as a result of the failure of another party (usually referred to as the "counter party") to comply with the terms of the derivatives contract.
+Other risks in using derivatives include the risk of mispricing or improper valuation of derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices.
 Thus, derivatives are highly leveraged instruments.
-Even a small price movement in the underlying security could have an impact on their value and consequently, on the NAV of the Units of the Scheme.
+Even a small price movement in the underlying security could have a large impact on their value.
+Also, the market for derivative instruments is nascent in India.

-- The derivatives market in India is nascent and does not have the volumes that may be seen in other developed markets, which may result in volatility to the values. - Investment in derivatives also requires the maintenance of adequate controls to monitor the transactions entered into, the ability to assess the risk that a derivative adds to the portfolio and the ability to forecast price or interest rate movements correctly.
-Even a small price movement in the underlying security could have an impact on their value and consequently, on the NAV of the Units of the Scheme. - The Scheme may find it difficult or impossible to execute derivative transactions in certain circumstances. - The Scheme bears a risk that it may not be able to correctly forecast future market trends or the value of assets, indices or other financial or economic factors in establishing derivative positions for the Scheme. - There is the possibility that a loss may be sustained by the portfolio as a result of the failure of another party (usually referred to as the "counterparty") to comply with the terms of the derivatives contract. - Other risks in using derivatives include the risk of mispricing or improper valuation of derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices. - Interest Rate Swaps (IRS) are highly specialized instruments that require investment technique and risk analysis different from those associated with equity shares and other traditional securities.
-The use of an Interest Rate Swap (IRS) requires not only an understanding of the referenced asset, reference rate or index but also of the swap itself, without the benefit of observing the performance of the swap under all possible market conditions.
-Swap agreements are also subject to liquidity risk, which exists when a particular swap is difficult to purchase or sell.
-Swap agreements may be subject to pricing risk, which exists when a particular swap becomes extraordinarily expensive (or cheap) relative to historical prices or the prices of corresponding cash market instruments.
-IRS agreements are also subject to counterparty risk on account of insolvency or bankruptcy or failure of the counterparty to make required payments or otherwise comply with the terms of the agreement. - Derivative products are leveraged instruments and can provide disproportionate gains as well as disproportionate losses to the investor. - Execution of investment strategies depends upon the ability of the fund manager(s) to identify such opportunities which may not be available at all times.
-Identification and execution of the strategies to be pursued by the fund manager(s) involve uncertainty and decision of fund manager(s) may not always be profitable.
+Derivative products are leveraged instruments and can provide disproportionate gains as well as disproportionate losses to the investor.
+Execution of such strategies depends upon the ability of the fund manager to identify such opportunities.
+Identification and execution of the strategies to be perused by the fund manager involve uncertainty and decision of fund manager(s) may not always be profitable.
 No assurance can be given that the fund manager(s) will be able to identify or execute such strategies.
+The risks associated with the use of derivatives are different from or possibly greater than, the risks associated with investing directly in securities and other traditional investments.

-Risk factors related to investments in Structured Obligations (SO)/Credit Enhancements (CE)
+Risk factors related to investments in Structured Obligations (SO)/Credit Enhancements (CE):

-Structured Obligations ("SO") are complex financial instruments issued by entities intending to improve their financing profile with the help of non-conventional financial instruments.

-Credit Enhancement ("CE") rating is assigned by Credit Rating agencies to a debt security based on an identifiable credit enhancement for the security which could be in the form of letter of comfort, guarantee, shortfall undertaking etc., from another entity than the issuer, related or not related to the issuer.
+Structured Obligations (SO) are complex financial instruments issued by entities intending to improve their financing profile with the help of non-conventional financial instruments.
+Credit Enhancement (CE) rating is assigned by Credit Rating agencies to a debt security based on an identifiable credit enhancement for the security which could be in the form of letter of comfort, guarantee, shortfall undertaking etc. from another entity than the issuer, related or not related to the issuer.
 CE could additionally include pledging of equity shares listed on a stock exchange with a suitable haircut.

-Apart from standard risks related to debt instruments, these instruments are further exposed to the below risks:
+Apart from standard risks related to debt instruments, these instruments are further exposed the below risks: